Colorado Court Records

 How do I Find Out if My Bankruptcy Case is Closed in Colorado?

 Colorado’s bankruptcy cases are automatically closed if creditors do not object to the discharge order after 60 days.
 The discharge order protects the debtor from creditors, which is the sole purpose of filing for bankruptcy.
 In most cases, the discharge order may signify that a bankruptcy case is closed.
 Debtors are automatically mailed after the trustee or court judge proclaims the discharge order.
-Otherwise, requests for a certificate of discharge can be made online.
+Otherwise, requests for a certificate of discharge may be made online.
 In situations where creditors contest the discharge order, debtors may track the case’s court proceedings by registering for court updates provided by the Bankruptcy Noticing Center.
 The service is free and voluntary.
-After registering with an email, debtors will be able to find if a bankruptcy case is closed.
+After registering with an email, debtors may be able to find if a bankruptcy case is closed.

 Can a Bankruptcy be Expunged in Colorado